flutter/website/src/docs/release/breaking-changes/text-selection-theme.md

 ## Summary

 The `ThemeData` properties that controlled the look of selected text in Material widgets have been moved into their own `TextSelectionTheme`.
 These properties include `cursorColor`, `textSelectionColor`, and `textSelectionHandleColor`.
 The defaults for these properties have also been changed to match the Material Design specification.

 ## Context

 As part of the larger [Material Theme Updates][], we have introduced a new [Text Selection Theme][] used to specify the properties of selected text in `TextField` and `SelectableText` widgets.
 These replace several top-level properties of `ThemeData` and update their default values to match the Material Design specification.
-This document describes what applications will need to do to migrate to this new API.
+This document describes how applications can migrate to this new API.

 ## Migration guide

-If you are currently using the following properties of `ThemeData`, you will need to update them to use the new equivalent properties on `ThemeData.textSelectionTheme`:
+If you are currently using the following properties of `ThemeData`, you need to update them to use the new equivalent properties on `ThemeData.textSelectionTheme`:

 | Before                               | After                                         |
 |--------------------------------------|-----------------------------------------------|